pud99/pud-python-journey/Projects/README.md

 * Encryption and decryption using Cryptography module (Fernet symmetric encryption)
 * rstrip to remove the "\n" from printing

+NOTE:
+* Default master password is 'cupcake'
-NOTE: THIS IS A PIVOT PROJECT, DO NOT USE IT TO STORE YOUR ACTUAL PASSWORDS.
+* THIS IS A PIVOT PROJECT, DO NOT USE IT TO STORE YOUR ACTUAL PASSWORDS.
 </br></br>
 ![img.png](../Programs/ouput_images/project-password_manager.png)
 </br></br>